dudinea/argocd-monorepo-controller/README.md

 Or use `kustomize` to install kustomization from https://github.com/argoproj-labs/argocd-monorepo-controller/tree/main/manifests

-(Note: referenced container images aren't yet unavailable)
+(Note: the referenced container images aren't yet available)

 ## Development